-Systems-Based Practice 2: System Navigation for Patient-Centered Care Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of indications and resources for care coordination Coordinates multidisciplinary care of patients in routine critical care situations Coordinates and/or leads multidisciplinary care of patients in complex critical care situations Coordinates care of patients with barriers to health care access or other disparities in care Leads the design and implementation of improvements to care coordination Performs safe and effective transitions of care/hand-offs in routine clinical situations Performs safe and effective transitions of care/hand-offs in complex clinical situations Supervises safe and effective transitions of care/hand-offs of junior residents Resolves conflicts in transitions of care between teams Leads in the design and implementation of improvements to transitions of care p C Comments: Not Yet Completed Level 1 Selecting a response box in the middle of a level implies that milestones in that level and in lower levels have been substantially demonstrated. between leve in lower level demonstrated esponse box on the line in ls indicates that milestones is have been substantially d as well as some the higher level(s).
+Systems-Based Practice 2: System Navigation for Patient-Centered Care Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of indications and resources for care coordination Coordinates multidisciplinary care of patients in routine critical care situations Coordinates and/or leads multidisciplinary care of patients in complex critical care situations Coordinates care of patients with barriers to health care access or other disparities in care Leads the design and implementation of improvements to care coordination Performs safe and effective transitions of care/hand-offs in routine clinical situations Performs safe and effective transitions of care/hand-offs in complex clinical situations Supervises safe and effective transitions of care/hand-offs of junior residents Resolves conflicts in transitions of care between teams Leads in the design and implementation of improvements to transitions of care P Comments: Not Yet Completed Level 1 middle of milestone a response box in the a level implies that s in that level and in lower been substantially ated. between leve in lower level demonstrated esponse box on the line in ls indicates that milestones have been substantially d as well as some the higher level(s).

 Patient Care 1: Respiratory Failure

 Level 1 Level 2 Level 3 Level 4 Level 5

 Requires direct supervision in basic management of patients with respiratory failure Manages patients with respiratory failure Recognizes the need for and initiates advanced ventilator techniques for patients with respiratory failure Independently manages patients with respiratory failure, including use of advanced ventilator techniques Is recognized as a resource or completes a quality improvement or research project regarding management of patients with respiratory failure

 Comments:

-Not Yet C Not Yet A ompleted Level 1 Ssessable
+ompleted Level 1